 By K W Warburton, The Reluctant Spoonie

-If you are a person with a chronic illness, chances are that you’ve been told at some point to try yoga (Check out my blog post on yoga for chronic pain here).
+If you are a person with a chronic illness, chances are that you’ve been told at some point to try yoga (Check out my blog post on yoga for chronic pain here) probably via some unsolicited advice from a stranger on the internet.
 Yoga for Chronic Fatigue- 7 Steps to Aid Recovery from Chronic Fatigue Syndrome by Kayla Kurin is a different kind of yoga programme as it has been written by someone with a chronic illness themselves.
 This book is available as an eBook, paperback and audiobook which is great for those with chronic fatigue who find reading to be a challenge at times.
 As the title suggests, this book is split into seven sections that guide you through the core aspects of yoga including breathing exercises and mindfulness which is great if you’re new to yoga.

 Check out my post on yoga for chronic pain here